 3. Visit the Hall of Fame

-My Dad and I spent about 45 minutes going through the two levels and appreciated the variety of interactive visual displays to learn from.
-They had displays of Superbowl rings, regalia from some of the best players and coaches and the history of the Packers being publicly owned.
+We spent about 45 minutes going through the two levels and appreciated the variety of interactive visual displays to learn from.
+They had displays of Superbowl rings and regalia from some of the top players and coaches.

 4. Buy Gear at the Pro Shop